vinhnx/vinhnx.zsh-theme/README.md

-# oh-my-zsh theme
+oh-my-zsh theme
 -----------------
 This is my custom theme for oh-my-zsh (zshell) with minimal effort.
-Look great when using with in Solarized theme.
+Look great when using with Solarized theme.

 ## Screenshots